 The Unchosen One: As Moebius and The Elder God point out to him in Defiance, despite Raziel's belief he's The Chosen One, that title belongs to Kain.
 Raziel isn't the savior of Nosgoth, he's the guy who can make it right/screw it up for the real thing.

 The Unintelligible: Defied.
 Though Raziel has no lower jaw to speak of, he is still capable of perfect speech.
-Amy Hennig Hand Waves this as a result of "very supple throat muscles."
+Amy Hennig has given a Hand Wave this as a result of "very supple throat muscles."

 Unwitting Pawn: Ho boy, where to start.
-Pretty much everything Raziel ever does up until his sacrifice at the end of Defiance helps further the plans of someone else.
+Pretty much everything Raziel ever does up until his sacrifice at the end of Defiance helps further the plans of someone else in ways he doesn't realize until it's too late.
+And even with that act marked in the spoiler tag, he's still submitting to the will of someone else and going along with their plan, he's just doing it willingly now.

 Villain Protagonist: In the later parts of Defiance.
 The player knows that reviving Janos is a terrible idea, but Raziel does not and pursues his goal regardless of warnings from Kain.
 And ultimately and inevitably, it backfires and causes the events of Blood Omen 2.